FAQ - Internship in New Zealand

 2. Do I need to apply for a Visa in advance?

 As a tourist you do not need a special Visa for stays less than 3 months.
 Nevertheless, you need a return flight ticket proving your departure within 3 months.
 Should the internship last 4 to 6 months, it is possible to apply for a Visa with the New Zealand Embassy prior to your trip.
 However, no tourist visa, because that excludes employment including internships.
 Therefore you need to apply for a work permit which is valid for more than 3 months.
 The Working Holiday Visa allows a stay in New Zealand from up to 12 months.
-But the duration of employment is limited to 3 months with the same company.
+You could perfectly combine your internship with work and travel.
 Another requirement is proof of a certain amount of money (approx. 2,200 €) as this Visa is meant mainly for travel and not for work.
 Just like in Australia you can only apply for the Working Holiday Visa once in your life.

 3. Do I need health insurance for the duration of my internship?